 To learn more, check out our guide to balance transfers.

-Debt Management: A debt management plan is an amended payment agreement that you may be able to reach with your creditors that provides for reduced monthly payments.
-Such payments are made possible by a lengthening of your repayment period, lowering your interest rate and the forgiveness of certain already incurred finance charges.
+A debt management plan is an amended payment agreement that you may be able to reach with your creditors that provides for reduced monthly payments.
+Such payments are made possible by lengthening your repayment period, lowering your interest rate or forgiving certain finance charges.
 It is very important that you do not enter into a debt management plan that you cannot comfortably handle, as this is a surefire way to alienate your creditors.

 To learn more, check out our guide to debt management.